Washington Capitals Tom Wilson Proves He Doesn’t Belong in the NHL

 To those that say, “it’s a contact sport… things happen.”
 That’s no excuse, and get with the times.

 For the past few years, he hasn’t been blurring the line of what’s right or wrong, he’s been recklessly driving through it with regularity, either with his shoulder positioned squarely into the face of his unsuspecting, defenseless peers or into their numbers as he sends them helplessly into the boards.
-He’s been delivering predatory, blindside hits and causing injury with regularity.
+He’s been delivering predatory, blindside hits and causing injury with consistency.

 Parros Answers the Bell